 A: Name and Status 1.
 The club shall be called "The Lillington Free Church Table Tennis Club".

-2. The club shall be affiliated to the Leamington and District Table Tennis Association, the Warwickshire Table Tennis Association and the English Table Tennis Association.
+2. The club shall be affiliated to the Leamington and District Table Tennis Association, the Warwickshire Table Tennis Association and Table Tennis England.

 B: Objects The objects of the club shall be:-

 1. To co-operate with the Lillington Free Church to provide a healthy, constructive and enjoyable activity for all, but especially for young people in the local community.

 3. To encourage its members, at all levels of ability, to improve their playing skills and, where appropriate, to acquire coaching skills.

 4. To promote the social interests of its members.

 5. To do anything which is incidental or conducive to such objects.